jacques/docs.npmjs.com/content/getting-started/what-is-npm.md

 -->
 # What is npm?

 npm opens up an entire world of JavaScript talent to you and to your team.
 It's the world's largest software registry, with approximately 3 billion downloads per week.The registry contains over 600,000 _packages_ (building blocks of code).
 Open-source developers from every continent use npm to share and borrow packages.
-Packages follow specific structures to enable you to track and manage versions and multiple dependencies.
+Packages are structured to enable you to keep track of dependencies and versions.

 Here is a quick introduction to npm: